stryan/materia/docs/markdown/attributes.md

 ## Attributes Engines

+### SOPS (recommended)

+[SOPS](https://github.com/getsops/sops) is a editor and system for storing encrypted key value data.
+It also supports Age based encryption and encrypting only the values, which makes it easier to see what has changed.

+Due to its flexibility and existing tools, SOPS is the current recommended attributes engine.

+Materia expects SOPS-encrypted files to be either YAML or INI files.

 ### Age (recommended)

 [Age](https://github.com/FiloSottile/age) is a modern public-key encryption system for files.
-It is the current recommended encrypted secrets option because it is simple and easy to use.
+It is a recommended encrypted secrets option because it is simple and easy to use.

 Materia expects Age-encrypted files to be TOML files.

-### SOPS (in-testing)

-[SOPS](https://github.com/getsops/sops) is a editor and system for storing encrypted key value data.
-It also supports Age based encryption and encrypting only the values, which makes it easier to see what has changed.

-Materia expects SOPS-encrypted files to be either YAML or INI files.

-SOPs is still in testing but will most likely become the new recommended attributes engine.

 ### File